thelegendofmario/open-scouting/README.md

 docker compose up -d
 ```

-The server should now be up and running!
+The server should now be working!

 > ![NOTE]
 > If you're having issues with pip being able to resolve the DNS name, you may need to restart your docker daemon using `sudo systemctl restart docker`